lsst-uk/IntroToRSP/docs/Locations/portsmouth.md

 parent: Locations
 ---

-# University name
+# The University of Portsmouth
 {: .fs-9 }

-Serving XXX
+Serving The Universities of Portsmouth, Southampton, and Sussex.
 {: .fs-6 .fw-300 }
 ---